Ouranosinc/figanos/docs/gallery.rst

 Gallery
 ========

 Here is a gallery of examples of figanos.
-They illustrate the kinds of things you can do with this library.
 Go to the examples to see how to generate these figures.